 This super-simple and quick pasta can be whipped up in little more time than it takes to boil the pasta, so it makes a great late-night snack or weeknight meal when you are tired and short on time and inspiration.

-- penne pasta (or spaghetti, if you prefer)
+- 1 pound penne pasta (or spaghetti, if you prefer)

 - 2 cloves garlic (peeled and finely minced)

-- Crushed red pepper, to taste (or, 1-2 fresh hot chile peppers, stemmed, seeded, and finely sliced)
+- Crushed red pepper (to taste, or, 1 to 2 fresh hot chile peppers, stemmed, seeded, and finely sliced)

-- 2/3 pound/300 grams plum tomatoes (peeled, seeded, and chopped, or use a drained 1-pound can of tomatoes)
+- 2/3 pound plum tomatoes (peeled, seeded, and chopped, or use a drained 1-pound can of tomatoes)

 - Optional: 1 medium onion (peeled and finely chopped)

-- In the meantime, cook the pasta in salted boiling water.
+In the meantime, cook the pasta in the salted boiling water to al dente.

 Drain it and return it to the pot.